-- 1. From inside the stove, first loosen and then remove the two (2) nuts on the threaded rods that secure the top plate to the inner top of the stove. - 2.
-Remove the top plate and open the damper. - 3.
-Loosen the adjusting bolt's lock nut.
-(Figure 37) - 4.
-Loosen the anchor bolt's lock nut, located on the underside of the damper. - 5.
+- 4. Loosen the anchor bolt's lock nut, located on the underside of the damper. - 5.
 Loosen the anchor bolt a turn or two. - 6.
 Tighten the adjusting bolt. - 7.
 Test the damper.
-Make further adjustments if necessary. - When final adjustment has been made, tighten the adjusting bolt lock nut, the anchor bolt, and the anchor bolt lock nut.
+Make further adjustments if necessary. - 8.
+When final adjustment has been made, tighten the adjusting bolt lock nut, the anchor bolt, and the anchor bolt lock nut.

-Primary Air Control Adjustment
+Primary Air Control Adjustment:

-Simple spring-loaded tabs maintain tension on the primary air control lever.
+A simple spring-loaded tab maintains tension on the primary air control lever.
 The air control should be loose enough for you to easily set its position by hand, but also snug enough to remain in that position until you change it.